Nicolas Baert: GT career

 Following two races in 2021 Intercontinental GT Challenge for Saintéloc Racing, Baert returned to the French team for 2022, competing in both the GT World Challenge Europe Endurance Cup and the GT World Challenge Europe Sprint Cup, driving an Audi R8 LMS Evo II.
 In the endurance cup, Baert scored a best result of 12th overall at Hockenheim and finished fifth in the Silver Cup standings.
 In the latter, Baert took a best result of sixth at Magny-Cours, which was also his only class win of the season as he finished fifth in the Silver Cup points.

 The following year, Baert returned to fellow Audi team Comtoyou Racing ahead of 2023 for another double programme in both GT World Challenge Europe series.
 Racing in the Gold Cup in Endurance Cup, Baert won in class at Monza and Le Castellet, and scored a further class podium at the 24 Hours of Spa en route to the Gold Cup title at season's end.
 In the latter, Baert competed in the Pro Cup and scored one overall podium in race one at Hockenheim to finish eighth in points.

 In 2024, Baert stayed with Comtoyou Racing, as the team switched to the Aston Martin Vantage AMR GT3 Evo, for a dual programme in both the GT World Challenge Europe Endurance Cup and the GT World Challenge Europe Sprint Cup.
 In the former, Baert scored two Silver Cup podiums at Monza and Jeddah, while in the latter, Baert took a lone overall podium at the season-finale in Barcelona.

 Baert remained with Comtoyou Racing for 2025, staying in GT World Challenge Europe Endurance Cup and making his debut in Deutsche Tourenwagen Masters.
+Finishing 33rd in the Silver Cup class in the former, Baert then scored a lone points finish at the Norisring by finishing 13th in race two en route to a 24th-place points finish.
+The following year, Baert remained with his father's team for a second season in the Deutsche Tourenwagen Masters.